digst/OIOIDWS.Net/readme.txt

 Now the REST example projects Digst.OioIdws.Rest.Examples.AS and Digst.OioIdws.Rest.Examples.WSP can be started from a elevated command line (to allow the HttpListener in Katana to register the URL on your machine) which will now listen to the hosts https://digst.oioidws.rest.as:10001 and https://digst.oioidws.rest.wsp:10002

+There's also an example project Digst.OioIdws.Rest.Examples.ServerCombined for running the AS and WSP components in the same application.
+It will be hosted at https://digst.oioidws.rest.wsp:10002

 Now the Digst.OioIdws.Rest.Examples.Client can be run from a command line to retrieve a SecurityToken from the STS, store it on the AS and invoke the WSP using the issued access token.